Interview with Pieter Schlosser

 What was your first contact in the movie scores business?

 That was actually at The Record Plant although it is mainly a studio for pop and rock productions.
-I remember John Powell was recording music for the movie The Italian Job together with longtime producer Alan Myers also from the studio.
+I remember John Powell was recording music for the movie The Italian Job together with longtime producer Alan Meyerson also from the studio.
 I — not knowing either of them at the time — was getting food orders again, bringing the coffee and always catching the chance to introduce myself.
-When I got home, I realized while looking through the CDs I was listening to for years, that Alan Myers was literally all over them.
+When I got home, I realized while looking through the CDs I was listening to for years, that Alan Meyerson was literally all over them.
 I stayed in touch with him from there on.

 One of the owners of The Record Plant also owned a dubbing stage to mix movies, which is no longer in existence.
 Alan told me to go there because it could be a thing I’m interested in.
 So I did, even though I didn’t know if it was what I actually wanted.
 There was still no composing involved for me because I attended as some sort of technical guy — again.
 But somehow I felt that this wasn’t bringing me on, so I got in touch with Alan and activated some Berklee connections and got into contact with Media Ventures that was renamed into Remote Control Productions under the direction of Hans Zimmer and ended up becoming an intern.